<?xml version="1.0" encoding="utf-8"?>

 <category>founder</category>

-<guid isPermaLink="false">https://burzcast.com/newsroom/between-intelligence-and-consciousness/</guid>
+<guid isPermaLink="false">http://burzcast.com/newsroom/between-intelligence-and-consciousness/</guid>

 <pubDate>Wed, 20 May 2026 14:35:54 GMT</pubDate>